 Crunchy, refreshing, and easy to eat, the cucumber is a delicious and nutritious veggie!
 The health benefits of cucumbers can make quite an impact if you eat them regularly.

 Cucumbers are packed with antioxidants and a wide variety of vitamins, making them a super healthy addition to your diet.
-Plus, they make a perfect crunchy snack that’s low in calories
+Plus, it’s the best way to give yourself a perfect crunchy snack that’s low in calories!

-From promoting healthy skin to improving your memory, check out the top 13 health benefits of cucumbers below.
+From promoting healthy skin to improving your memory, check out the top 14 health benefits of cucumbers below.
 And if you’re lucky enough to have a load from your garden or farmers market on hand, you’ll definitely want to check out some of our favorite cucumber recipes too!

-1. Cucumbers Promote Hydration
+1. Promote Hydration

 2. Improve Memory

 And while fisetin is found in other vegetables, cucumbers, in particular, contain a more concentrated amount.
-Due to this, cucumbers have been cited to improve memory and help in preventing memory loss.
+Due to this, cucumbers have been cited to improve memory and help prevent memory loss.

-3. Cucumbers Aid in Weight Loss
+3. Aid in Weight Loss

 5. Reduce Blood Sugar Levels

-6. Have Anti-Cancer Benefits
+6. Provide Anti-Cancer Benefits

 7. Reduce Inflammation

-8. Cucumbers Promote Healthy Skin
+8. Promote Healthy Skin